jwgsim/markdown-cv/README.md

 ## Markdown Curriculum Vitae JWG Simons

-My curriculum vitae in Markdown format for hosting purposes on my personal website.
+My curriculum vitae in Markdown for hosting on my personal website.
+Layout is based on http://elipapa.github.io/markdown-cv/.